HackYourFuture/JavaScript3/Week1/MAKEME.md

 ### 1.7 Handing in your homework

+If necessary, review the instructions how to [Hand in homework](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/homework_pr.md) using GitHub pull request.

-To determine if your code will be accepted when you submit your homework as a pull request you need to ensure that it does not contain linting errors.
+To test whether your code will be accepted when you submit your homework as a pull request you need to ensure that it does not contain ESLinr errors.
 Open a terminal window in VSCode and type the following command:

 ```
 npm test